 They have a new exhibition titled “Pathways of Pathogenes” which sheds light on the various causes of a pandemic as well as historical and present-day ways of spreading diseases.

-This museum is definitely something one doesn’t get the chance to see in every city!
-No excuse for those on small budgets because the entry is only € 2.
-The only drawback one could find are the very limited opening hours, but this way the visit is just more of an exclusive one.
+This museum is definitely something one doesn’t get the chance to see in every city.
+Be aware of the limited opening hours – this way the visit is just more exclusive 😉